Spring 2026 Art History

 Introduction to Art and Art History

 3 hours.
-Creative Arts course.
+UIC GE Creative Arts course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method